-SECTION 1 Things to know about getting your medical care covered as a member of our plan 43 Section 1.1 What are "network providers" and "covered services"?
-Section 1.2 Basic rules for getting your medical care covered by the plan SECTION 2 Using network and out-of-network providers to get your medical care 44 Section 2.1 You must choose a Primary Care Provider (PCP) to provide and oversee your medical care 44 Section 2.2 What kinds of medical care can you get without getting approval in advance from your PCP?
-45 Section 2.3 How to get care from specialists and other network providers 46 Section 2.4 How to get care from out-of-network providers 47 SECTION 3 How to get covered services when you have an emergency or urgent need for care or during a disaster 48 Section 3.1 Getting care if you have a medical emergency 48 Section 3.2 Getting care when you have an urgent need for services 49 Section 3.3 Getting care during a disaster 50 SECTION 4 What if you are billed directly for the full cost of your covered services?
-50 Section 4.1 You can ask us to pay our share of the cost of covered services Section 4.2 If services are not covered by our plan, you must pay the full cost SECTION 5 How are your medical services covered when you are in a "clinical research study"?
-51 Section 5.1 What is a "clinical research study"?
-Section 5.2 SECTION 6 Rules for getting care covered in a "religious non-medical health care institution" 53 Section 6.1 What is a religious non-medical health care institution?
-53 Section 6.2 Receiving Care From a Religious Non-Medical Health Care Institution 53 SECTION 7 Rules for ownership of durable medical equipment 54 Section 7.1 Will you own the durable medical equipment after making a certain number of payments under our plan?
-54
+SECTION 1 Things to know about getting your medical care covered as a member of our plan .
+43 Section 1.1 What are "network providers" and "covered services"? .
+43 Section 1.2 Basic rules for getting your medical care covered by the plan .
+43 SECTION 2 Using network and out-of-network providers to get your medical care .
+44 Section 2.1 You must choose a Primary Care Provider (PCP) to provide and oversee your medical care Section 2.2 What kinds of medical care can you get without getting approval in advance from your PCP? .
+45 Section 2.3 How to get care from specialists and other network providers .
+46 Section 2.4 How to get care from out-of-network providers .
+47 SECTION 3 How to get covered services when you have an emergency or urgent need for care or during a disaster .
+48 Section 3.1 Getting care if you have a medical emergency .
+48 Section 3.2 Getting care when you have an urgent need for services Section 3.3 Getting care during a disaster .
+51 SECTION 4 What if you are billed directly for the full cost of your covered services? .
+51 Section 4.1 You can ask us to pay our share of the cost of covered services Section 4.2 If services are not covered by our plan, you must pay the full cost SECTION 5 How are your medical services covered when you are in a "clinical research study"? .
+52 Section 5.1 What is a "clinical research study"?
+Section 5.2 When you participate in a clinical research study, who pays for what? .
+53 SECTION 6 Rules for getting care covered in a "religious non-medical health care institution" .
+54 Section 6.1 What is a religious non-medical health care institution? .
+54 Section 6.2 Receiving Care From a Religious Non-Medical Health Care Institution .
+54 SECTION 7 Rules for ownership of durable medical equipment .
+55 Section 7.1 Will you own the durable medical equipment after making a certain number of payments under our plan? .
+55

-SECTION 8 Rules for Oxygen Equipment, Supplies, and Maintenance 55 Section 8.1 What oxygen benefits are you entitled to?
-55 Section 8.2 What is your cost sharing?
+SECTION 8 Rules for Oxygen Equipment, Supplies, and Maintenance Section 8.1 What oxygen benefits are you entitled to?
+Section 8.2 What is your cost sharing?
 Will it change after 36 months?
-55 Section 8.3 What happens if you leave your plan and return to Original Medicare?
+Section 8.3 What happens if you leave your plan and return to Original Medicare?
 56